ivy-rew/drafter-playground/README.md

 # Playground

+checking release-drafter capabilities.
-checking release-drafter capabilities: this branch simulates an LTS release train for version 1.0.
+this branch simulates an LTS release train for version 1.0.

 ### Demonstrates